ASU Alumni Leadership Institute

 This website serves as a guide to provide information about the program, application and selection processes, and answers to frequently asked questions about the program.

 The program is open to all degreed ASU alums who are interested in serving their community and ensuring the future of higher education.
-We’re looking for Sun Devils who will enjoy spending focused time at their alma mater and with the leaders of the country’s No. 1 in the U.S. for innovation eight years in a row (U.S. News & World Report, 2022), who will successfully complete the program, and who will stay involved with ASU upon completion of this program.
+We’re looking for Sun Devils who will enjoy spending focused time at their alma mater and with the leaders of the country’s No. 1 in the U.S. for innovation nine years in a row (U.S. News & World Report, 2023), who will successfully complete the program, and who will stay involved with ASU upon completion of this program.

 Absolutely.
 All participants will be required to fulfill time and project requirements at their own expense in addition to the application and tuition fees.